Limnoria/Limnoria-doc/use/getting_started.rst

 Then I follow the instructions and sign my token in terminal::

-    echo "{03640620-97ea-4fdf-b0c3-ce8fb62f2dc5}"|gpg --clearsign|pastebinit -b sprunge.us
+    echo "{03640620-97ea-4fdf-b0c3-ce8fb62f2dc5}"|gpg --clearsign|curl -F 'sprunge=<-' http://sprunge.us

-Note that I used the application "pastebinit" which sends the output directly to pastebin.
-If you don't have it, remove the "|pastebinit" part and copy-paste your signature to any pastebin.
-I used sprunge.us, because it only has plain text.
+Note that I sent the output to curl with flags to directly send the clearsigned content to sprunge.us pastebin.
+Curl should be installed on most of distributions and comes with msysgit.
+If you remove the curl part, you get the output to terminal and can pastebin it to any pastebin of your choice.
+Sprunge.us has only plain text and is easy so I used it in this example.

 And last I give the bot link to the plain text signature::